ACCEPTANCE & COMMITMENT THERAPY

 Dr. Judith McCoyd Interview

 Dr. Judith McCoyd is an Associate Professor at Rutgers School of Social Work and co-author of Grief and Loss Across the Lifespan, a book that seeks to educate mental health clinicians on how to address the needs of someone experiencing grief and loss.
-She is also the author of Social Work in Health Settings, a comprehensive and insightful analysis of social work practice in health care and the co-author of the third edition of Grief and Loss Across the Lifespan: A Biopsychosocial Perspective, a groundbreaking text on the subject of grief and loss which uses a developmental framework for understanding grieving patterns.
+She is also the co-author of Social Work in Health Settings, a comprehensive and insightful analysis of social work practice in health care and the co-author of the third edition of Grief and Loss Across the Lifespan: A Biopsychosocial Perspective, a groundbreaking text on the subject of grief and loss which uses a developmental framework for understanding grieving patterns.
 Currently many individuals are grieving the loss of loved ones and lifestyle due to the Covid-19 pandemic.
 Dr. McCoyd joins us again to discuss the theory of Disenfranchised Grief in order to provide context and some suggestions for how we can process grief and loss on many levels.

 Click the links below to find out more about Grief & Loss Therapy.